 Cons to a Paper-based System

-We’re here to show people who are on the fence when it comes to ditching their ballpoint pens and scribbled on napkins JUST how easy it can be to make the switch to a much more efficient way of getting things done.
+We’re here to show people who are on the fence when it comes to ditching their ballpoint pens and scribbled on napkins JUST how easy it can be to Use our Make affiliate link! the switch to a much more efficient way of getting things done.

 If you’re currently using a paper-based system, we probably don’t have to tell you just how inefficient it can be.
 But just in case you need some convincing, here are some cons we’ve experienced when working with that pile of folders and paper to-do lists.